-Wrong way crashes have become an increasing problem in the Tampa Bay area.
-Wrong way drivers have caused fatal accidents on I-4, I-75, I-275, and on the Selmon Expressway.
-While wrong way accidents are typically rare, wrong way crashes contributed to over 100 fatalities in Florida last year.
+Wrong-way crashes have become an increasing problem in the Tampa Bay area.
+Wrong-way drivers have caused fatal accidents on I-4, I-75, I-275, and on the Selmon Expressway.
+While wrong-way accidents are typically rare, they contributed to over 100 fatalities in Florida last year.

 - Stay alert and put away distractions.
 Focus on the road and keep your eyes open for potential oncoming headlights.

-- If you notice a wrong way driver the Tampa Bay or surrounding area, the FHP asks that you call *FHP (*347) to alert them of the location of the impaired driver.
+- If you notice a wrong-way driver the Tampa Bay or the surrounding area, the FHP asks that you call *FHP (*347) to alert them of the location of the impaired driver.

 Drunk driving crashes can cause debilitating and permanent injuries.
-If you have been injured in an accident by a wrong way driver, you deserve compensation for medical bills, pain and suffering, lost wages, and other expenses due to a crashcaused by negligence.
-At Burnetti, P.A. our wrong way accident lawyers fight for the injured.
-Call 1-888-BURNETTI or fill out a free case review today.
+If you have been injured in an accident by a wrong-way driver, you deserve compensation for medical bills, pain and suffering, lost wages, and other expenses due to a crash caused by negligence.
+At Burnetti, P.A. our wrong-way accident lawyers fight for the injured.
+Call (888) 444-8508 or fill out a free case review today.